sonic-net/SONiC/doc/qos/mpls_tc_to_tc_map.md

 ### 8.3. sonic-swss

 sonic-swss's QoS orch will be updated to include a new handler for MPLS TC to TC map, similar to the existing DSCP to TC map but with extra input validations, checking that the values are in the correct numeric range and that no MPLS TC value is mapped to more than one TC value.
 Among debugging logs, appropriate error logs will be introduced to let the user know if they miss-configured a map.

+Also, the QoS orch will be enhanced to configure the new field-value pair in `PORT_QOS_MAP` mentioned at section 8.1.

 ### 8.4. sonic-utilities